Cecilia Reyes: Powers and abilities

 Cecilia can generate a force field described as a "psioplasmic bio-field" around her body.
 This force field provides superhuman durability, increasing her resistance to energy and physical attacks.
 She can shape or expand it to protect those nearby.
 Impacts on the force field cause Cecilia pain.
 She also has shown the ability to wield her forcefield as a blunt force, pushing others out of her way.
 She can create spikes which could punch through a human body.
 Under the effects of the mutant-enhancing drug Rave, Cecilia is able to use her force field offensively, as a blade to attack enemies.
 The field can be raised consciously and in her initial appearances, shown triggered by any external force used against it.

 Additionally, Cecilia is a capable medical doctor and surgeon.

 Reception

 Critical reception

 Marc Buxton of Den of Geek said, "Dr. Cecilia Reyes has a really cool power, the ability to cast a force field that can protect herself or others, but the true specialness of the character is her desire to be a doctor instead of a superhero.
 Reyes is the X-Men’s most skilled healer, a woman who seeks true service as a medical professional rather than an adventuring crusader.
 Reyes is one of the most underutilized but humane of all the X-Men, a woman who has a clear sense of identity and purpose beyond throwing down with Unus, the Untouchable."
+Karen M. Walsh, in the book Geek Heroines (2019), also commented on Reyes offering a "unique representation of a mutant and an empowering female Puerto Rican doctor" who finds her place based on her medical and intellectual skills instead of her mutant abilities.
+Walsh opined that while the character is often "peripheral" in the X-Men line, "she is meaningful as a superheroine in many ways".
+Walsh highlighted Marjorie Liu's inclusion of Reyes in NYX: No Way Home – the X-Men often act as stand-ins for the "struggles marginalized groups face in society" so Liu's portrayal of Reyes as "a mutant defined by something other than her mutant powers offers an important perspective".
+Walsh commented that token characters from marginalized groups often "exist solely as representations of their cultures.
+By focusing on Reyes' full self, NYX offered a twice-marginalized character—Latinx and Mutant—whose sense of self arose out of her choices rather than how she was born.
+By giving her agency, Liu's story expanded the way in which marginalized characters are written".